Manchester, Stockport, Tameside, Oldham, Rochdale, Bury, Bolton, Wigan, Salford, Trafford

 Although the full route will not be suitable for all users because of the varied nature of the terrain, we plan to identify and publicise sections or alternative routes that are accessible to a wider user group.

-All of the trail is designed to be reachable by residents in every part of Greater Manchester as every stage starts and finishes at a public transport stop – usually a train or Metrolink station.
+All of the trail is designed to be reachable by residents in every part of Greater Manchester as every stage starts and finishes at a public transport stop – in most cases a train or Metrolink station.
 In addition, many of the stages can be broken down into even shorter walks using transport options along the way.

 The individual pages for each stage list the start and end points and include details of how to access these by public transport.